 Entertainment Fashion & Style Mystic Tan Review Is It Worth It?
-Share PINTEREST Email Print PeopleImages/Getty Images Fashion & Style Makeup Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Shoes Skincare Advice Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Jen Adkins Contributing Writer Jen Adkins is a beauty writer and the founder of Story Salt Collective. our editorial process Twitter Twitter Jen Adkins Updated April 07, 2019 It is natural to want a golden tan in the summer, even if logically we know that a tan is basically just sun damage.
+Share PINTEREST Email Print PeopleImages/Getty Images Fashion & Style Makeup Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Jen Adkins Jen Adkins Twitter Writer Jen Adkins is a beauty writer and licensed cosmetologist.
+Her biggest passion is sun protection and sun safety, and she loves to educate readers on how to best take care of their skin.
+She graduated cosmetology school in 1997, and holds a license to practice cosmetology in the state of Wisconsin.
+Learn about our Editorial Process Updated on 04/06/19 It is natural to want a golden tan in the summer, even if logically we know that a tan is basically just sun damage.
 Tanning can lead to dark spots, wrinkles, and in the worst case scenario, skin cancer.
 But there are plenty of other ways to get your skin glowing for summer without any harmful or unpleasant side effects.
 Mystic Tan is one option to get a tan without getting the damaging rays.
 While this can look great on some, it doesn't always come out as suggested.
 Keep reading to find out how our Mystic Tan experience went.
 Pros Very fast head to toe application.UV -Free - safe for your skinStreak-free in comparison to rub on creams (if you use the barrier cream properly)Fantastic instructions from the employee workingDoes not look orangeNo fake tan smell Cons If you're claustrophobic, you may have an issue with the boothIf you don't apply the barrier cream properly, you'll have funny looking hands and feet.Pricey if you want to continue your tan through Mystic Tan.
 Description A UV-Free tanner that takes only seconds to apply.Mystic Tanning Salons provide a barrier cream for your nails and palms of your hands.When you're ready, you activate the booth by pushing a green button.Starting in the front, the mist is applied for about 15 seconds on each side of you with a pause to warn you to turn around.When finished, you dry off starting at your feet and working up.Tan lasts for a good 4 to 7 days.Not recommended if you are planning to go in chlorine or salt water because of streaking.Make sure to exfoliate very well the day before tanning for best results.
 Review I informed the woman that I was new to Mystic Tan, and that I wanted to give it a try.
 She told me that the mandatory instructional video was unavailable due to a broken TV, but she promised to show me everything, so away we went.
 Because I was a new customer, I got a two-for-one deal on my tan.
 The woman working, a regular Mystic tanner, was fantastic at telling me exactly what to do (and what not to do) and showed me everything right in the booth.
 First, I got completely undressed (swimsuit is optional) and put on a hair net making sure to leave a hairline out.
 I then applied the barrier cream to my fingernails and toenails, palms of my hands and in between my toes.
 When I stepped into the booth, I stood on an oval, bent my arms so my palms were not facing the spray and pushed a green button to activate the machine.
 This is the part where I sort of freaked out.
 I'm not good with small spaces or the idea of not being able to breathe.
 About five seconds after I pushed the button, the mist began.
 After spraying my front for about 15 seconds (and a momentary freak-out which resulted in me breathing in a full breath of tanner), it paused and I turned around making sure my palms were in front of my stomach.
 Another 15 seconds on my back and it was done.
 I hopped out and quickly dried myself off.
 I was almost dry actually, but they instructed me to start drying at my feet and work my way up.
 Immediately I could tell that I had a bit of a glow.
 I was instructed not to shower for at least 4 hours.
 After eight hours, my body was pretty much a fake tan mess, despite giving myself a great exfoliation the day before.
 I also applied a light lotion the day I went so I didn't have any very dry patches.
 My face was by far the worst.
 Don't make a rash decision and just show up, follow our first two self-tanning tips and prepare your skin first.
 The better your prep is before you do a spray tan, the better the results will be.
 If you are more of an introvert, you can also use self-tanner at home.
 In this case, you also need to prep your skin and plan carefully to get the best results.